alexqfredrickson/notes/aws/aws.md

 They are different from triggers.
 S3, SNS, and API Gateway invoke Lambda via triggers.
 Event source mappings are designed for higher throughput processing, and automatically batch requests to Lambda.

+#### Execution roles

+Lambda leverages IAM roles to grant a given Lambda function permission to access other AWS services; this is called an "execution role".

+You shouldn't use `sts:AssumeRole` within the Lambda code to assume a given role - because Lambda functions will always execute under a given execution role.

+Execution roles must have trust policies that specify the Lambda service principal as a trusted service.

 ### SWF

 AWS Simple Workflow Service is a way to create background jobs that have parallel or sequential steps.
 It consists of: